-- 61G.-(1) This section and sections 61H, 61I and 61J apply only - (a) to traditional election advertising; and - (b) during the campaign period of an election in an electoral division. - (2) A person commits an offence if -
+42F.-(1) This section and sections 42G, 42H and 42I apply only -

-- (a) the person publicly displays, or causes to be publicly displayed, in an electoral division during the campaign period of an election in the electoral division, any traditional election advertising; - (b) the person is, or is doing so on behalf of - (i) an individual who is a candidate at the election in the electoral division; or - (ii) a political party with one or more candidates at the election in the electoral division; and - (c) the traditional election advertising relates to the election in the electoral division. - (3) In proceedings for an offence under subsection (2), it is not necessary for the prosecution to prove that an accused knew or had reason to believe that the content publicly displayed is traditional election advertising as described in subsection (2)(c). - (4) Any person who is guilty of an offence under subsection (2) shall be liable on conviction by a District Court to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both. - (5) However, subsection (2) does not apply to or in relation to any of the following: - (a) the public display of any traditional election advertising under the authority of a permit granted by the Returning Officer;
+- (a) to traditional election advertising; and - (b) during the campaign period of an election. - (2) A person commits an offence if - (a) the person publicly displays, or causes to be publicly displayed, any traditional election advertising during the campaign period of an election;

-- (b) the public display of any traditional election advertising within or on an exterior wall or exterior window of the office or committee room of a candidate or group of candidates provided that the traditional election advertising - (i) consists only of permissible electoral matter; and
+- (b) the person is a candidate at the election, or is doing so on behalf of a candidate at the election; and - (c) the traditional election advertising relates to the election. - (3) In proceedings for an offence under subsection (2), it is not necessary for the prosecution to prove that an accused knew or had reason to believe that the content publicly displayed is traditional election advertising as described in subsection (2)(c). - (4) Any person who is guilty of an offence under subsection (2) shall be liable on conviction by a District Court to a fine not exceeding \$1,000 or to imprisonment for a term not exceeding 12 months or to both. - (5) However, subsection (2) does not apply to or in relation to any of the following: - (a) the public display of any traditional election advertising under the authority of a permit granted by the Returning Officer; - (b) the public display of any traditional election advertising within or on an exterior wall or exterior window of the office or committee room of a candidate provided that the traditional election advertising - (i) consists only of permissible electoral matter; and - (ii) is solely for the purpose of indicating that the office or room is the office or committee room of the candidate;